damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

           - Soldering
           - Etc.

-HoHow to visualize the assembly or disassembly process?
+How to visualize the assembly or disassembly process?
  1. Images
  2. Videos
 ```